 If you'd like to import your employees into PayHero you can fill out the spreadsheet attached to the bottom of this article and send it to email@example.com.
-If needed, we can also import your employee's pay history, find out more about the process in our Pay History Import support article.
+If needed, we can also import your employee's pay history with our Pay History Import support article.

 If you have already added employees to your PayHero account their details will be updated if they are included in the Employee Import - their Display Name will just need to be an exact match in the spreadsheet to their Display Name in PayHero.